microsoft/commercial-marketplace-solutions/README.md

 # Commercial Marketplace Solutions Resource Index

-This repository contains reference implementations and sample code for Microsoft commercial marketplace offers.
-These samples are intended to be used as a reference for building your own offers and are offered as a starting point for your solutions.
+This repository contains reference implementations and solutions for the implementation of  Microsoft commercial marketplace offers.
+These solutions are intended to be used as a reference for building your own offers and are offered as a starting point for your solutions.

 ## Azure Application Offers